ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The receiver of an EAT comes to know the trustworthiness of the claims in it by understanding the implementation made by the attester vendor and/or understanding the checks and processing performed by the verifier.

-For example, this document says that a UEID is permanent and that it must not change, but it doesn't say what degree of attack to change it must be defended.
+For example, this document says that a UEID is permanent and that it must not change, but it does not say what degree of attack to change it must be defended.

 The degree of security will vary from use case to use case.
 In some cases the receiver may only need to know something of the implementation such as that it was implemented in a TEE.